 If you’re a director of an LLP but want a personal mortgage, this is also possible.
 This may be better suited especially if the property you want to purchase is for residential purposes.

 Can a newly established LLP apply for a mortgage?

 The length of time an LLP has been trading for can make all the difference in getting a mortgage.
-An LLP that’s been trading for 10 years can show more stability and less risk than an LLP that’s only been trading for 1 year.
+An LLP that’s been trading for ten years can show more stability and less risk than an LLP that’s only been trading for one year.
 That said, the length of time an LLP has been trading for is only one variable in the assessment.
-The LLP that’s been trading for 10 years could be drowning in debt, so it all depends on the overall quality of the application.
+The LLP that’s been trading for ten years could be drowning in debt, so it all depends on the overall quality of the application.

-The majority of lenders will only lend to Limited Liability Partnerships that have been trading for at least 3 years.
-Having accounts for 3 years can show lenders how stable the LLP is, along with the income generated over this time period.
+The majority of lenders will only lend to Limited Liability Partnerships that have been trading for at least three years.
+Having accounted for three years can show lenders how stable the LLP is, along with the income generated over this time period.
 Lenders can then make an informed judgement of whether or not the mortgage is affordable.
-For instance, if an LLP has only been established 6 months ago, it gives lenders little insight into the financial capability of the business.
+For instance, if an LLP was established only six months ago, it gives lenders little insight into the financial capability of the business.

-Despite most lenders requesting accounts for 3 years, there are specialist lenders that may offer mortgages with accounts for 2 years.
+Despite most lenders requesting accounts for three years, there are specialist lenders that may offer mortgages with accounts for two years.
 Even if an LLP has only just filed their first year’s accounts, specialist lenders may be willing to lend.
 This is subject to other criteria, such as net income, debt and so on.

 As each business varies, each case is assessed in its own unique way.
 You can speak to our advisors who can then gain an understanding of your business to give you more information on whether or not a mortgage is likely.